JohnPulse/iptv-epg/README.md

 ## Updates

-EPG generation and publication are automated.
+EPG generation and publication are updated daily.

-A new version is published when the generated EPG changes.

 ## Privacy & Security